JeffHeck/SchoolDataProject/pagesManual/ExpendituresReport/report_expenditures_ppe_vs_low_income.md

 ### Summary
 For the 2023-2024 school year, for the State average:
 - The OSPI’s Per Pupil Expenditures (PPE) version is reporting $18,600
-- The more accurate, more inclusive, and more transparent Total Per Pupil Expenditures (TPPE) version reported here is $22,100
+- The more useful, more inclusive, and more transparent Total Per Pupil Expenditures (TPPE) version reported here is $22,100

 Taxpayers are paying the $22,100 per pupil per year on average that WA school districts are spending.
 That is 18.5% more than the OSPI’s PPE version.